YueYANG1996/R2D2-Flag-Capture-Game/README.md

 {'D2_1': (0, 0), 'D2_2': (1, 0), 'Q5_1': (2, 3), 'Q5_2': (3, 3)}
 ```

-2. **[5 points]** Implement the neighbors function to return the non-occupied neighbors of a vertex.
+2. **[5 points]** Implement the neighbors function to return neighbors of a vertex that are not currently occupied by a robot.
 The return value should be a list containing all non-occupied vertices adjacent to the input vertex (if the input vertex is on a corner/edge, adjust accordingly).

 ```python
 def neighbors(self, u):